mMerlin/mMerlin.github.io/index.md

   * look at jekyll / liquid code to see about suppressing blank output lines where only liquid templating exists on the source line
     * need? extra wrapper to show when to suppress?  {&zwnj;%[%-] ?
     * alternate (less pretty) idea: allow the opening "{&zwnj;%" to be on the previous line from the tag content
-  * add "{&zwnj;% capture junk %}…{&zwnj;% endcapture %}" wrappers around (non-outputing) code blocks
+  * add "{&zwnj;% capture junk %}…{&zwnj;% endcapture %}" wrappers around (non-outputting) code blocks
   * restructure to assign value to variables in code blocks then emit after end of block
     * do nested capture blocks work?
       * yes, though some care is needed
     * JB/pages_list is done with very good results.
-  * provide optional indent level information to called / included procedures, to help beautify the generatted html.
+  * provide optional indent level information to called / included procedures, to help beautify the generated html.
     * JB/pages_list currently has a hard-coded indent prefix.
 Some added logic could change that to use what was provided by the caller, using the same general logic as the group variable.
 Use it when it exists; use a default value when it does not.